diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-25-how-to-minimize-tech-debt-from-the-start.md

 the *sweeping below the rug* that is happening in front of them.
 The developers are going fast because they are postponing tasks to the future.

-The *invisible* backlog of tasks is growing, but developers do not have the resources to deal with it, and product managers do not see that pile.
+The *invisible task backlog* is growing, but developers do not have the resources to deal with it, and product managers do not see that pile.
 Most of product managers do not have no technical background, or they would rather simply ignore the issues, and release.